IvanTepes/Space-Facts/testing.md

 * **[W3C HTML Validator](https://validator.w3.org/)**
     * This is online HTML code validator
     - all the pages from the site where tested and all the results came back with no error.
+    - After the update all the pages from the site where tested and all the results came back with no error.
 <div align="center">
 <img src="/assets/images/readme/testing/html_validator.png" target="_blank" rel="noopener" width="800" alt="html validator results">
 </div>

 * **[W3C CSS Validator](https://jigsaw.w3.org/css-validator/)**
     * This is online CSS code validator
     - CSS was tested and came back with no error and 34 warnings.
 All the warnings where **an unknown vendor extension**.
 The reason i recived the warnings was because i have tryed to achive that the site supports various browsers.
+    - `After the update of site css is tested again and test are came back with no error and 19 warnings.
+All the warnings where **an unknown vendor extension**`

 <div align="center">
 <img src="/assets/images/readme/testing/css_validator.png" target="_blank" rel="noopener" width="800" alt="css validator results">
 </div>